 Anyone interested in research – whether residents, practicing physicians or medical students – will find these sessions helpful.
-The videos also can be used by residency directors for faculty development within your institution or just to learn more about the research process.
+The videos (scholar4, scholar7, scholarspecific) can also be used by residency directors for faculty development within your institution or just to learn more about the research process.

 Scholar 7 is a series of seven video workshops that you may start and end at any time.
 The program leads the viewers into the scholarly process.
 You will be taught that initiating a research project is not difficult.
 You will be shown how to develop a hypothesis, create specific aims, preliminary data, materials and methods, and conclusions.
 The completed document will serve as your Institutional Review Board (IRB) submission and grant proposal (though the IRB submission process may vary from institution to institution).

 Session 1: Getting Started with Fun Items (34:15 minutes)

 Session 2: Introduction, Hypothesis, Specific Aims (34:15 minutes)

 Session 4: Materials and Methods (23:51 minutes)

 Session 6: IRB Review of Application (37:41 minutes)

 Session 7: Final Review and Wrap Up (40:09 minutes)

 Scholar 7 is available through the link above without CME.
 To earn 3.25 credits of AOA Category 1-A CME, visit the AOA’s website at https://aoaonlinelearning.osteopathic.org/.